-Lists of issues for the preparation of States parties' reports
+2. Lists of issues for the preparation of States parties' reports

-- In order to assist States parties to report in a timely manner and submit more focused reports, CAT adopted a new optional reporting procedure at its thirty-eighth session in May 2007 consisting of the preparation and adoption of lists of issues to be transmitted to States parties prior to the submission of their respective periodic reports ("list of issues prior to reporting" - LOIPR).
+In order to assist States parties to report in a timely manner and submit more focused reports, CAT adopted a new optional reporting procedure at its thirty-eighth session in May 2007 consisting of the preparation and adoption of lists of issues to be transmitted to States parties prior to the submission of their respective periodic reports ("list of issues prior to reporting").
 The State party's response to these lists of issues will constitute its periodic report under the Convention and any State party reporting under this new procedure will have fulfilled its reporting obligations under the Convention for the period under consideration.
 States parties may decide to continue to submit their reports under the traditional procedure, i.e. to submit a full-fledged periodic report under article 19 of the Convention, every four years after the initial report has been presented.
 The new procedure was introduced after the Committee met with States parties to present and discuss this new approach to State reporting and further to collecting the views of NGOs on the matter.
 CAT adopted the new procedure on a trial basis for 2009.
-For reports due in 2009, nine out of 11 States parties accepted the new procedure and four States have already submitted their reports under it.
-These reports will be considered by CAT at its forty-fourth session in November 2010.
+For reports due in 2009, nine out of 11 States parties accepted the new procedure and seven States have submitted their reports under it.
+Four of these reports have been considered by CAT at its forty-fifth session in November 2010 and two will be considered at its forty-sixth session.
 Further to the positive responses to this new methodology, CAT decided in May 2009 to adopt the procedure for use on a regular basis for reports due in 2010, 2011 and 2012.
-For reports due in 2010, eight out of nine States agreed to report under this procedure; the reports are due by September 2010.
-For reports due in 2011, CAT has submitted focused lists of issues to 16 States parties to the Convention. - 89.
-At its ninety-seventh session in October 2009, the Human Rights Committee adopted on a trial basis a procedure similar to that of CAT whereby the Committee will prepare a list of issues prior to the submission of a State party's periodic report and the written replies to the list of issues will constitute the State party's report.
-The Committee decided to adopt the modalities of this new procedure at its ninety-ninth session to be held in July 2010.
+For reports due in 2010, eight out of nine States agreed to report under this procedure and three States have submitted their reports under it, two of which will be considered by the Committee at its forty-sixth session in May/June 2011 and the other one in November 2011.
+For reports due in 2011 and 2012, CAT has submitted focused lists of issues to 19 and 36 States parties to the Convention, respectively.

+94. At its ninety-seventh session in October 2009, the Human Rights Committee adopted on a trial basis a procedure similar to that of CAT whereby the Committee will prepare a list of issues prior to the submission of a State party's periodic report and the written replies to the list of issues will constitute the State party's report.
+The Committee adopted the modalities for the focused reports based on replies to the list of issues prior to reporting at its ninety-ninth session in July 2010.